Adelost/javascript-serialization-benchmark/README.md

 Overall `avsc` performed very well in all measurements, was easy to setup and seems to be the overall best performing serialization library.
 Switching from mandatory to optional fields slightly worsened performance and compression ratio, but still puts it at the top.
 As with many other measured libraries, some remnants of the deserialization process are left in the prototype of the decompiled data which could be a disadvantage in some cases.

 `js-binary` performed well in all measurement, was easy to setup and is deserialized cleanly.
-One disadvantage being that it uses a custom binary format that does not seem to be available in other programming languages.
+One disadvantage bei ng that it uses a custom binary format that does not seem to be available in other programming languages.
 Switching from mandatory to optional fields had almost no impact on performance.

 `protobuf-js` was slow at encoding but fast at decoding, `protons` was fast at encoding but very slow at decoding.
 However, through a combination of using `protons` during encoding and `protobuf-js` during decoding, performance on pair with `js-binary` (with slightly worse encoding size) could be achieved.